sdat2/seager19/docs/index.rst

 A Parsimonious Coupled Model of the Equatorial Pacific Surface Temperature Change
 =============================================================================================

-Welcome to the seager19 documentation!
+Welcome to the seager19 replication documentation!

 This project reassembles a parsimonious coupled model of the equatorial Pacific, from `Seager et al. 2019 (S19)`_, which they created to explain the bias in the